10 proven reasons why good web design matters.

 Form = how your website looks and feels

 Function = how your website performs and converts

 In your business you need both.
 A pretty website will not help your business grow of it is not designed to convert leads into customers.
 However, studies show that well designed sites convert much better than poorly designed ones.
 Below I will share ten, proven, reasons why the design, both the form and function, of your website matters when it comes to growing your business.
 Here is a summary of those 10 reasons:

-I’ve heard some of our contractor clients say something like:
+I’ve heard some of our contractor marketing clients say something like: